 |Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

-On the last track, we discussed a research study into factors that influence the development of an optimized therapeutic alliance during conjoint therapy for couples dealing with marital conflict.
+In the last section, we discussed a research study into factors that influence the development of a working therapeutic alliance during conjoint therapy for couples dealing with marital conflict.

-On this track, we will discuss four specific patterns by which couples commonly undermine communication.
+In this section, we will discuss four specific patterns by which couples commonly undermine communication.
 These four patterns are escalation, invalidation, negative interpretations, and withdrawal and avoidance.

 For example, Alice stated "You left the butter out again!" in an irritated tone.
 I responded, "Why are these little things so important to you?"
 I encouraged Alice to respond to this escalation by softening her tone and stating, "Things like that are important to me.
 Is that so bad?"
 Clearly, this gives Dan a chance to soften his tone as well, and opens room for a discussion.